dat3Cph/spring2025/docs/rest_intro/exercises/veterinarian_api.md

 10. **Extra:**
     - Implement Javalin's `before()` and `after()`.
 It could be used to log the requests and responses.
-    - Implement attribute() method in your project to add a custom attribute to the context.
-That attribute could be used somewhere else in the project. <https://javalin.io/documentation#context>
+    - Use the attribute() method of the context object in your project to add a custom attribute to the context.
+That attribute could be read from the context object in the `after` filter method.
+E.g for logging details about the response
     - Implement 2 more endpoints for retrieving appointments for the next 7 days and for getting all appointments with a specific veterinarian.

 **Business Goals:**